lonelyenvoy/EasyCamera/README.md

 }
 ```

-3. What you can do with the picture - for example:
+3. Do something with the picture - for example:
 ```java
 @Override
 public void onPictureTaken(String picturePath) {